-Rainer Eudeikis was appointed Principal Cellist of the Atlanta Symphony Orchestra in 2019.
+Rainer Eudeikis is the new Principal cellist of the San Francisco Symphony.
+He was previously appointed Principal Cellist of the Atlanta Symphony Orchestra in 2019.
 He was previously the Principal Cellist of the Utah Symphony for five seasons, and has performed in the same role at the Mainly Mozart Festival, Cabrillo Festival of Contemporary Music, and the Central City Opera.

 Recent performance highlights include Schumann’s Cello Concerto in A minor and Strauss' Don Quixote with the Utah Symphony, and C.P.E.
 Bach's Cello Concerto in A Major for NOVA in Salt Lake City.
 He has participated in numerous international festivals, including the Schleswig-Holstein Musik Festival (Germany), Britten-Pears Programme at Aldeburgh (UK), and the Académie Musicale Internationale de Vaison-la-Romaine (France).
 Rainer was a two-year fellowship recipient at the Aspen Music Festival, and was a member of the New York String Orchestra at Carnegie Hall, where he was Principal Cellist in 2011.